AstraZeneca/KAZU/docs/ontology_parser.rst

 2) If configured, the :class:`.CombinatorialSynonymGenerator` is executed to generate additional forms for each :class:`.OntologyStringResource`.
 3) If configured, the :class:`.AutoCurator` is executed to adjust the default behaviour for each :class:`.OntologyStringResource`.
+   Note that autocuration results can lead to conflicts, which are then "optimistically" resolved to a consistent result via :class:`.OntologyStringConflictAnalyser`.
 4) The final set of the automatically generated :class:`.OntologyStringResource`\s is serialised in the model pack.
 This is required when upgrading to a new version of the ontology, and can also be used as the basis for human curations (supplied via a seperate file to the ``curations_path`` argument to :class:`.OntologyParser`).